esufaj/Twitter-Streaming-Text-Analytics-using-Python/README.md

 # **Twitter Real-Time Streaming Text Analytics**

 ### In this application I perform real time text analytics of Twitter data.
-Using Apache Spark, AJAX, NLTK, and Tweepy, I am able to perform a number of important operations of data that is extracted from the Tiwtter API.
+Using Apache Spark, AJAX, NLTK, and Tweepy, I am able to perform a number of important operations of data that is extracted from the Twitter API.

 #### **Operations that are performed in this app are:**